Sunbird-Obsrv/Community/previous-versions/sb-5.0-version/learn/product-roadmap.md

    * To handle denormalization logic for empty keys, text & numeric keys.
    * Moved failed events sinking into a common base class.
    * Updated framework to created dynamicKafkaSink object.
-2. **Master dataset processor** - can now do denormalization with another master dataset as well.
+   * Master dataset processor can now do denormalization with another master dataset as well.
 3. **Tech software upgrades** - Postgres, Druid, Superset, NodeJS, Kubernetes.
 4. **Dataset Management** - Added timezone handling to store the data in druid in the TZ specified by the dataset.
+5. **Infra reliability** - These feature enhances data management capabilities and provides flexibility in dataset maintenance.
+   * Verification of metrics for various services.
+   * Metrics intrumentation for few of the services.
+6. **Enhancments to dataset API service** - API endpoint changes.
+7. **Benchmarking** - Processing, Ingestion & Querying.
+8. **Bug Fixes and Improvements**
-5. **Unit Tests** - Fix unit tests and improve coverage.
+   * Fix unit tests and improve coverage.
+   * Automation script enhancements to support new changes.

+<mark style="color:orange;">**Feature**</mark>

+1. **Connector Framework implementation**
+2. **Hudi Data Ingestion**

 <mark style="color:orange;">**Obsrv 2.0.0 GA Release date - 31st Dec'23**</mark>